ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-06-01-ar-experience-successes-and-failures.md

 - Find and recognize a marker;
 - Evaluate its position relative to the camera.

 To save time and avoid reinventing a wheel, we looked for a ready solution.
 Vuforia is an indisputable hit here.
-But it isn’t free.
+But it isn't free.
 So, we took another library – ARToolkit.
-The documentation is far from being perfect, the source code isn’t readable in some places. … But it works!
+The documentation is far from being perfect, the source code isn't readable in some places. … But it works!

 The first step brought about the first trouble: nicely decorated logos are… decorated too nicely!
 The stars are very large, the logos of the projects are low-contrast and small.
 It makes all logos look the same.